 A data lake is a platform that stores data from various pipelines.
 The data doesn't undergo any processing and is stored as it is, whether structured or unstructured.

 A data lake is simply a storage platform to aggregate all the data in its original form.
-It isn’t designed for a specific purpose and acts as a large, single-point repository from which other platforms can collect data.
+It isn't designed for a specific purpose and acts as a large, single-point repository from which other platforms can collect and analyze data.

 Characteristics of a data lake